Hunters Against Hunger

-There is no cost or processing fees for the donated meat!
-Only legally harvested or confiscated big game animals can be donated (deer, elk, antelope, moose and wild bison) to any participating processor in Montana (see Authorized Processors below).
+There is no cost or processing fees for donated meat.
+Legally harvested big game animals can be donated (deer, elk, antelope, moose and wild bison) to any participating processor in Montana (see Authorized Processors below).
 Roadkill will not be accepted.
 Simply deliver the big game to the nearest participating meat processor and let them know you wish to donate all or part of the animal.
 The ground venison will then be distributed to Montanans in need through Montana Food Bank Network’s partner agencies.

 If a hunter desires to retain part of the meat, the meat processor will take a photocopy of the carcass tag to remain with the donated meat.
 The original license will stay with the hunter’s meat and/or trophy.